ProCode-Software/proicons/site/src/docs/api-reference/javascript-api.md

 :::

 #### key: `string`
 The icon name in Friendly Form, camelCase or kebab-case.
 Throws an error if the provided key is invalid.
-Case-insensitive
+Case-insensitive.

 #### Example
 ```javascript